RCN-ECS/GenomicsWorkshop/README.md

 ## August 15
 ### Day 1: Arrival and Dinner
+More information will be posted about travel after applications are accepted for the workshop.

 ## August 16
 ### Morning Day 2: Presentations: Hypothesis Testing and Integrative Analyses in Genomics